-The bio-operations listed above, and possibly others, will then be used to write "programs" which receive a tube containing DNA strands as input and return as output either "yes" or "no" or a set of tubes.
+These operations are then used to write "programs" which receive a tube containing DNA strands as input and return as output either "yes" or "no" or a set of tubes.
 A computation consists of a sequence of tubes containing DNA strands.

 There are pro's and con's for each model (combination of operations).
 The ones using operations similar to Adleman's have the obvious advantage that they could already be successfully implemented in the lab.
-The obstacle preventing the large scale automatization of the process is that most bio-operations are error prone and rely on mainly manual handling of tubes.
-In contrast, the model introduced by Tom Head in [30] aims to be a "one-pot" computer with all the operations carried out in principle by enzymes.
+The obstacle preventing the large scale automatization of the process is that most bio-operations rely on mainly manual handling of tubes.
+In contrast, the model introduced by Tom Head in [21] aims to be an "one-pot" tube with all the operations carried out in principle by enzymes.
 Moreover, it has the theoretical advantage of being a mathematical model with all the claims backed up by mathematical proofs.
-Its disadvantage is that the current state of art in biotechnology has not allowed yet practical implementation.
-Overall, the existence of different models with complementing features shows the versatility of DNA computing and increases the likelihood of practically constructing a DNA computing-based device.
+Its disadvantage is that the current state of art in molecular biology has not allowed yet practical implementation.
+Overall, the existence of different models with complementing features shows the versatility of DNA computing and increases the likelihood of practically constructing a DNA-computing-based device.

-In the sequel we will restrict our attention to the splicing system model of DNA recombination that has been introduced in the seminal article of Tom Head, [30], as early as 1987.
+In the sequel we will restrict our attention to the splicing system model of DNA recombination that has been introduced in the seminal article of Tom Head, [21], already in 1987.
 A formal definition of the splicing operation (a combination of cut and paste), that can be used as the sole primitive for carrying out a computation, is given in Section 3.
 We will then prove in Section 4 that for the DNA model based on splicing we can affirmatively answer both questions posed at the beginning of this section.